 Year Two Assessment Content Details Component 1: Physical Geography Section A: Water and carbon cycles.
 Section B: Glacial systems and landscapes.
 Section C: Hazards.
 Written exam: two hours, 30 minutes.
 120 marks (40% of A Level).
 Component 2: Human Geography Section A: Global systems and global governance.
 Section B: Changing places.
 Section C: Population and the environment.
 Written exam: two hours, 30 minutes.
 120 marks (40% of A Level).
-Component 3: Geography Fieldwork Investigation An individual investigation which must include data collected in the field.
+Component 3: Geography Fieldwork Investigation (NEA) An individual investigation which must include data collected in the field.
 The individual investigation must be based on a question or issue defined and developed by the student relating to any part of the specification content.
-Primary data will be collected as part of a residential fieldwork trip.
 4,000 words (guidance).
 60 marks (20% of A Level).